|Exploring the Constellations ||

 Look at these websites to see what constellations are visible during which season:

 There are two important groups of constellations, the twelve constellations in the Zodiac and Circumpolar Constellations.
 The circumpolar constellations are seen all year long.
 These are important constellations because you can find planets here!
+Use these websites to help you identify circumpolar and Zodiac constellations.

 Congratulations.
 You’ve just completed this WebQuest.
 You are now a constellation guru!
 Way to go.